 Nydia Hat

-It all started in 2021, just days after I finished knitting the Nydia pullover.
-With one last skein of that gorgeous DK-weight yarn in hand, I imagined a matching hat with the same textured stitch and lateral braid detail.
-I cast on, expecting to finish it by the weekend.
+It all started in spring 2021, just days after I finished knitting the Nydia pullover.
+With one skein of that beautiful yarn left, I imagined a matching hat with the same textured stitch and lateral braid detail.
+I excitedly cast on, expecting to finish it by the end of the weekend.

-Fast forward to early 2023—testers were finishing up the Nydia Cardigan when a few asked if there would be a matching hat.
-That sparked something.
-The excitement came rushing back.
-I couldn’t find my original project, but I remembered the details well enough.
-So I cast on again.
+Then, at the beginning of 2023, after test knitting the Nydia Cardigan, a few testers asked if there’d be a matching hat.
+That question sparked something, and my initial excitement came rushing back.
+Unable to find my original project, I cast on again with the details still alive in my mind.
 And this time?
 Everything clicked.
-The crown shaping, which had eluded me before, came together in a single day.
+The crown shaping came together in a single day.

-Then I knit another.
-And another.
-I experimented with different DK weight yarns, adjusted stitch placements, and fine-tuned the details.
-Before I knew it, the Nydia Hat had evolved into not just one but two variations, graded to fit the whole family.
+I cast on another, then another, and just kept going—working with different DK weight yarns, adjusting stitch placements, and fine-tuning every detail.
+Each hat flew off the needles.
+Before I knew it, the Nydia Hat had evolved into not just one but two variations in sizes graded to fit the whole family.

 Why knitters love this pattern